Disservin/fastchess/README.md

 ## What's New

+- **UCI Compliance Checker**: Fastchess now offers a built-in UCI compliance checker,
+  allowing you to verify that engines adhere to the UCI protocol.
+  To use this feature, simply run the following command:
+  `./fastchess --compliance ENGINE_PATH [ENGINE_ARGS]`
 - **Enhanced Cutechess Output**: The Cutechess output support has been refined to enhance compatibility with other tools.
 Simply switch the `-output` option to cutechess to enable it.